 - Human capital

-Find out more about our impact in the report “Acting together for the Mediterranean” and in the infographics below.
+Find out more about the impact of the 2007-2013 Programme in the report “Acting together for the Mediterranean” and in the infographics below.

 IMPACT OF ENPI CBC MED 2007-2013